jsfour/awsdyndns/readme.md

 # awsdyndns

 This is a dynamic dns tool for AWS.
-Its usual

 ### Building
 ```